You said, we’re doing

 Improving the service you receive from us

-We’re working together to develop a bold new approach to how we deliver our services – from housing management and property allocation to repairs, maintenance, and customer care.
+We’re delivering a bold new approach to how we deliver our services – from housing management and property allocation to repairs, maintenance, and customer care.
 This new model is being designed with one clear aim which is to give you a more personalised, visible, and joined up service.

 Other ways we are improving the service you receive from us